khanson66/RPIImageManger/README.md

 1. To decompress the file, open up the file in 7zip and extract the .img.

-2. With the decompressed .img file, then open Win32DiskImager and write the file to the SD card
+2. With the decompressed .img file, then open Win32DiskImager and write the file to the SD card.

-3. Put the SD card into the RaspberryPi and boot it up
+3. Put the SD card into the RaspberryPi and boot it up.
-    -	On first boot, the filesystem will expand to the original size
+    -	On first boot, the filesystem will expand to the original size.
     -   The size of new SD card should exceed the original SD card (32GB SD card used in this image)
-    -   #### Be sure to keep the image under 2GB if you would like to use the Github releases
+    -   #### Be sure to keep the image under 2GB if you would like to use the Github releases.

 4. All of the settings changes and apps that were installed are all available as last seen on the original image.